 30. Akbar the Great

 At the end of his life, he tried to create his own religion which was quite different from religious traditions.
 He married a Hindu Woman, Jodhaa.
-Love of Jodhaa and Akbar is still very famous in India.
-Lots of dramas and movies are made on their life.
+The love of Jodhaa and Akbar is still very famous in India.
+Lots of dramas and movies are made on their lives.
 Akbar the Great died in around 1605 and was buried near Agra.